Energy Transport Among Highly-Polarized Atoms: Abstract

 \section{Abstract}

-A static electric field of a few V/cm shifts the energy levels of ultracold Rydberg atoms in a magneto-optical trap.
-For a given principle quantum number, most of the energy levels are nearly degenerate at zero field and fan out with increasing field to form a manifold.
-We excite Rydberg atoms to energy levels near the center of the manifold, where the spacing is nearly harmonic, and allow them to exchange energy via resonant dipole-dipole interactions.
-We measure the time evolution as energy spreads away from the center of the manifold, which reveals that the system fails to thermalize for long interaction times.
+We measure the transport of energy among the internal states of ultracold rubidium Rydberg atoms coupled by dipole-dipole exchange.
+In a magneto-optical trap, a static electric field of a few V/cm shifts the energy levels of the atoms.
+For a particular principal quantum number, $n$, the angular momentum eigenstates $\ell > 4$ are nearly degenerate at zero electric field.
+At nonzero field, a manifold of equally spaced clusters form a ladder with each rung consisting of a set of closely spaced $m$ energy eigenstates.
+We excite Rydberg atoms to energy levels near the center of the manifold and allow them to exchange energy via resonant dipole-dipole interactions.
+We measure the time evolution as energy spreads away from the center of the manifold, which reveals that the system may fail to thermalize for long interaction times.
 A computational model that includes only a few essential features of the system qualitatively agrees with this result.

-Harmonic ladders of energy levels are ubiquitous in nature.
-Beyond the paradigmatic quantum harmonic oscillator, energy ladders are the basis for many phenomena in atomic, chemical, and condensed matter systems.
-They emerge from vibrations in molecules and lattices \cite{morse_diatomic_1929}, quantum well states in thin films \cite{chiang_photoemission_2000}, or as Hofstadter's butterfly via field-induced electron motion in solids \cite{dean_hofstadter_2013}.
-These energy structures lead to interesting studies of nonequilibrium dynamics, topological phases, and energy transport.
-Recent applications include memories for quantum photonic networks \cite{finkelstein_fast_2018a} and control of molecular disassociation through vibrational ladder climbing \cite{maas_vibrational_1998}.
-Manipulation of quantum confinement in quantum dots and other nanostructures can tune electronic and optical properties necessary for lasing and band gap engineering \cite{smith_semiconductor_2010, garciadearquer_semiconductor_2021}.
-Engineered higher-dimensional Hamiltonians are also possible by encoding energy levels as an additional degree of freedom, or \textit{synthetic dimension} \cite{boada_quantum_2012}.
-Recently, ladders of $ns$ and $np$ Rydberg levels have been mapped to a synthetic dimension to probe band structure \cite{kanungo_realizing_2022}.

-The high tunability of strong interactions among ultracold atoms make them excellent platforms for quantum simulation and studies of energy transport \cite{schempp_correlated_2015}.
-Recent work has explored transport in the context of quantum many-body phase transitions \cite{hudomal_driving_2022}, such as the degree of correlation between entanglement growth and diffusion \cite{lukin_probing_2019}.
-Energy transfer through spatial redistribution of electronic states has also been realized with direct imaging \cite{gunter_observing_2013, fahey_imaging_2015}.
-On the contrary, slowed transport has been observed in the presence of quantum many-body scar states \cite{bernien_probing_2017a, turner_weak_2018, turner_quantum_2018, spielman_slow_2023b}, or in dynamically localized systems such as the quantum kicked rotor \cite{moore_probe_2015, seetoh_manybody_2022a, cao_interactiondriven_2022}.